kareniel/jonathandupre.com/content/blog/blank-side.md

 1. **They give you a description of what to expect.** Flipping over sheets of paper hides private information.
 2. **They give you something to verify.** There shouldn't be anything written on the back of sheets of paper.

+By following standards, you stay consistent.
+And by staying consistent, you make it obvious when something requires your attention.